SVG Minifier

 Did You Know?

-Scalable Vector Graphics (SVG) is an XML-based format used for displaying two-dimensional graphics that can be scaled to any size without losing quality.
-Because they are code-based, SVGs are highly versatile for web design but often contain hidden metadata, groups, and unnecessary precision when exported from design software.
-Minification is the process of stripping away this non-visual data to create high-performance assets ready for modern web production.
+SVG (Scalable Vector Graphics) is an XML-based format for vector images that can scale infinitely without losing quality.
+Because they are code-based, SVGs are highly flexible for web design but often contain hidden metadata, editor-specific tags, and verbose formatting when exported from design software.
+Minification is an essential step in the modern web workflow to ensure these graphics remain lightweight and efficient for production environments.

 Best Practice